-The Group has total assets that incorporate a high proportion of loans and receivables (56% as of 30 September 2019) and a low proportion of securities (14% as of 30 September 2019).
+The Group has total assets that incorporate a high proportion of loans and receivables (65.5% as of 30 September 2017) and a low proportion of securities (12.3% as of 30 September 2017).

-The Group aims to reduce the concentration in lending and deposits and spread out with smaller tickets.
 The Group is focused on improving its loan book mix towards more value generating areas.
-In this respect the Bank maintains a balanced growth mix among lower value lending, while lowering the share of larger (corporate and commercial) lending on its loan book.
+In this respect the Bank maintains a balanced growth mix among retail and corporate lending with a conservative approach to SMEs.